Greek Souvenirs – What To Buy In Greece

 If you are a music lover or have a music lover friend, Bouzouki is an excellent Greek souvenir to buy in Greece.
 If you are low on budget, there are miniature Bouzoukis available that are less expensive and lightweight.

-Products Made Of Olive Wood
+20. Products Made Of Olive Wood

-Handmade Leather Sandals
+21. Handmade Leather Sandals

 Fun fact: Even the word “sandal” is derived from the Greek word sándalon!

-The most well-known handmade leather sandals are the ones made by Melissinos.
-Melissinos’s design craft has made the Greek sandal well known worldwide as celebrities and fashion icons wear these in many countries.
 Their popularity can be gauged because the artists of the well-known band Beatles used to wear Melissinos sandals as a fashion statement.
 Melissinos’s shop is located on Theklas Street in the Monastiraki Psirri district of Greece.

-Greek Cosmetics
+23. Greek Cosmetics

-Ancient Greek women were known for their beauty and were indeed into skincare and makeup!
-Often made of natural ingredients, you can purchase authentic cosmetics at markets and in boutique stores all over the country.
-Korres products are internationally known, and you’ll find them everywhere in Greece.
+One of the most famous brands is Korres.
+These products are internationally known, and you’ll find them everywhere in Greece.
 These are made of pure ingredients and have great reviews.
-You can also purchase bubble baths and other skin products made of olive oil.
+You can also purchase bubble baths and other skin products made of olive oil, and if you ask me, it makes the perfect gift from Greece – for yourself!!

 Leave a Reply